RAAHS provide health care and free medicine without a prescription to eligible patients in remote areas.

-Requests for PBS medicines must be submitted to the approved supplier on an Aboriginal Health Services (AHS) pharmaceutical supplies request form (PB042).
+Requests for PBS medicines must be submitted to the approved supplier on an Aboriginal Health Services (AHS) pharmaceutical supplies request form.
 The approved supplier will claim reimbursement from us using the completed order form.
-If an approved supplier does not request an order using the approved form, PBS medicines cannot be supplied.
+If an approved supplier doesn't request an order using the approved form, PBS medicines can't be supplied.

 Electronic order form

 An approved AHS can develop an electronic order form to suit their operational needs.
 When you are developing an electronic form, it should reflect the style of our existing order forms.

 - the AHS registration number

 - details of the approved supplier

 To request the development of an electronic approval form email us.